GE

 For most UK small businesses, straight-line and reducing balance cover virtually all requirements.
 SYD and VDB appear more often in international group reporting or when matching depreciation profiles to specific asset usage patterns.

-Accounting Depreciation vs HMRC Capital Allowances: A Side-by-Side Comparison
+Accounting Depreciation vs HMRC Capital Allowances: The Numbers Side by Side

 The most common misunderstanding among UK business owners is the relationship between depreciation and tax relief.
-To be absolutely clear: depreciation charged in your accounts is not tax-deductible.
+Depreciation charged in your accounts is not tax-deductible.
 HMRC provides capital allowances instead — a separate system of tax relief on qualifying capital expenditure.

-The key capital allowances rates for the 2025/26 tax year, confirmed by GOV.UK, are:
+The key capital allowances rates for the 2026/27 tax year, per GOV.UK:

 • Annual Investment Allowance (AIA): 100% relief on the first £1,000,000 of qualifying plant and machinery per year